 For a full bio and publication list, please visit Prof. Schilde’s webpage.

-Elizabeth Amrien, Grants Analyst
+Elizabeth Amrien, Assistant Director

-Her interests lie at the intersection of politics and culture, business and spirituality.
+Elizabeth’s personal interests lie at the intersection of politics and culture, business and spirituality.
 She is an impassioned advocate for food justice and in 2009 organized an international symposium on the Future of Food: Transatlantic Perspectives, highlighting sustainable, conscious food politics.